 Hawaii has a mandatory formula which the court will follow called the “Child Support Guidelines.”
 The variables in the formula are the number of children, the gross monthly incomes of the parents, and the medical insurance and day care costs for the children.
 This data is entered into a worksheet, and the required amount is then computed.
-Generally, the parties are not allowed to deviate from the amount shown on the worksheet, but there are rare exceptions.
+Generally, the parties are not allowed to deviate from the amount shown on the worksheet, but there can be exceptions.

 Because non-payment of child support was a chronic problem, Hawaii passed legislation many years ago requiring that it be automatically deducted from the obligor’s paycheck, just like taxes.
 The employer withholds the support amount from each paycheck, and sends it to the Child Support Enforcement Agency, which then cuts a check to the custodial parent.
 Although there are cases of delays and errors, for the most part this has been a very efficient approach.
 However, the parties can opt for direct payment from one parent to the other if both agree in writing, if the children have never been on welfare, and if the payor has never been delinquent.